Why risk/reward matters

 - Add the indicator to your chart: right-click the chart → Indicators → find TurtleMetrics - Risk Tool → click Add → OK

-The Risk Tool requires the TurtleMetrics Sync AddOn to be installed.
-It communicates the confirmed stop loss to the AddOn, which then sends it along with your trade data to TurtleMetrics.
+The Risk Tool requires the TurtleMetrics Sync AddOn to be installed and running.
+It communicates the confirmed stop loss to the AddOn via a shared data store, which then sends it along with your trade data to TurtleMetrics.

 Customization options